 You can use fresh or frozen raspberries for this recipe.
 If using frozen, do not thaw and keep frozen until you mix them into the batter.
 Otherwise, they will fall apart and leak juice throughout the muffins.
 You don't want this if you can avoid it, your muffins will be all pink, which sounds better than it will look.

 - DO store your leftover poppy seeds in the freezer.
-Poppy seeds are relatively shelf-stable, but if you don't use them all that often have extra laying around, the freezer will keep them fresher longer.
+Poppy seeds are relatively shelf-stable, but if you don't use them all that often and have extra laying around, the freezer will keep them fresher longer.

 - DON"T bother with paper liners.
 If you use a good cooking spray, I like this one, you don't need paper liners.